SkyeHoefling/ahoefling.github.io/_posts/2017-10-23-VSTS-DNN-Dev-Ops-Continuous-Integration-Continuous-Delivery-Builds-Azure.md

 14. Push your changes up to your repository we are ready to start configuring the builds.

 ## Configure CI Build ##
 All of our repositories are now created and we are ready to start configuring our Continuous Integration (CI) Build.
 The CI build will be triggered with each commit and automatically update the version number in the `.dnn` manifest file.
-After configuring your CI Build you will be able to build your DNN Module indepently of everything else and product the module installer as a build artifact.
+After configuring your CI Build you will be able to build your DNN Module idenpendently of everything else and produce the module installer as a build artifact.
 This module installer can then be ran on any DNN Website and install your module easily.

 Let's get started